tud-sumo/tud_sumo/README.md

 ## Contact Information

-TUD-SUMO is developed by Callum Evans in the DIAMoND lab of TU Delft.
+TUD-SUMO is developed by Callum Evans in the DAIMoND lab of TU Delft.
 For any questions, feedback or bug reports, please contact Callum Evans or submit a query using the form [here](https://forms.office.com/e/pMnGaheier).